If you’re just looking for an eBook, go to library.boisestate.edu and click on the All tab or Book tab.

 We can be sure they’re eBooks because of the little icon under the title.
 Click on the title of the eBook, which is a blue link.

-Click the link “Boise State University: Click here to access” under “Find a copy online”.
+Click the link “Boise State University: Click this link to access” under “Find a copy online”.

 You will be asked to log in with your Boise State username and password.
 You will be connected to your eBook profile and account.